 - Be yourself – authentic & transparent; don’t pretend to be something you are not or cover up your weaknesses.
 Own your weirdness (idiosyncratic behaviors).
 Some things about us seems too weird to others; quirks, hot buttons, mindsets, ways of doing something and let people know you’re a little weird and explain why you do what you do – this makes you human

 - Treat each person as a person – as they want to be treated.
 (Know their name and something about them that is important to them).

 - Make a statement about what you expect in terms of performance

 - Make a declaration about what you expect in terms of growth and development

 - Make team members know what you expect in terms of team interaction

 - Provide feedback all the time: short, sweet and to the point: great things and poor things but be great at ‘catching people doing things approximately right’

 - Push the envelope on your own development

-- Focus on getting results through other people, not your own efforts – everything the team does needs to provide a return in terms of a result
+- Focus on getting results through other people, not your own efforts.
+Everything the team does need to provide a return in terms of a result

 - Have fun and if you are not about fun, delegate that to someone on your team – there must be some enjoyment or fun at work or else it is hard to want to keep doing it